Former Spurs player Tim Duncan and top-performing sales reps actually have a lot in common. Stick with us on this one.

 3. Congratulate other reps when they bring in deals.

 No sales rep is going to get all the business.
 Act like Duncan on the bench when a teammate makes a play – shake your colleague’s hand and ask him or her to tell the story of how they got the deal.
-They’ll love you for it and you and your team will likely learn something.
+They’ll appreciate your recognition, and you and your team will likely learn something.

 Every play Tim Duncan has made on the court was filmed, and for years players have tried to emulate his game.
 Imagine if every sales move your best reps made was filmed and you could share it with your new reps.
 There’s no greater way to drive success in any profession than to emulate the successful.
-Get started now and watch what it does for your team.
+Get started now and inspire sales reps to do their best work.

 To learn more, check out our white paper,“How a Knowledge Management System Empowers Your Sales Team.”
-It explores the challenges today’s salespeople face, how a social knowledge network can help, and what to look for in a social knowledge network.
+It explores the challenges today’s salespeople face, how a social knowledge network can inspire sales reps, and what to look for in a social knowledge network.